If this is an urgent matter, please contact the 24-hour

 What to expect if I contact EAP?

-Cathy Wise will speak with you about your questions or concerns and, if desired, a meeting will be scheduled to discuss the concern in more depth.
+The EAP Coordinator will speak with you about your questions or concerns and, if desired, a meeting will be scheduled to discuss the concern in more depth.

 Except in very limited circumstances (such as you are about to harm yourself or others), everything you tell Cathy is completely confidential.